In this complex, globalized, post 9/11 world, our operational partnerships have never been more important to our efforts to protect your communities.

 - Our Buffalo CETF partner agencies include the Buffalo Police Department, Cheektowaga Police Department, and Niagara County Sheriff’s Office.

-- Our Rochester CETF partner agencies include the Department of Homeland Security, Monroe County Sheriff’s Office, and the Rochester Police Department.
+- Our Rochester CETF partner agencies include the Monroe County Sheriff’s Office, the Rochester Police Department, and U.S. Immigration and Customs Enforcement-Homeland Security Investigations.

 - The Buffalo Field Intelligence Group, a team of FBI agents and analysts, provides a full range of intelligence support on terrorism and criminal threats.